-Sefalana strives to align itself to good corporate governance with reference to the newly constituted King IV that builds on the same foundations as King III but raises the importance of ethical and effective leadership with an objective of achieving an ethical culture, better performance, effective control and legitimacy.
-The Company has applied the guidelines as entrenched in the revised Botswana Stock Exchange (“BSE”) listing rules.
+Sefalana strives to align itself to good corporate governance with reference to King IV that builds on the same foundations as King III but raises the importance of ethical and effective leadership with an objective of achieving an ethical culture, better performance, effective control and legitimacy.
+The Company has applied the guidelines as entrenched in the Botswana Stock Exchange (“BSE”) listing rules.

 The Board has in place a Board Charter to clarify roles of the Board and to enhance its decision-making processes.
 The purpose of the Board Charter is to clearly outline the structure of the Board and to define its role, focusing on strategic leadership, performance management, investor relations, risk management and governance.
 The Board Charter also outlines fiduciary duties of Directors according to Section 130 of the Companies Act and as recommended by King IV.
 The Board reviews the Charter annually to ensure that it is in line with recent changes in the law and standards of governance practice.
 No significant changes were made to the Charter during the reporting period.